cdevents/presentations/2022-04-27-cdevents-online/presentation.marp.md

 * ### Know the basics of Continuous Delivery events
 * ### Understand use cases for events
 * ### Know about the CDEvents project
-* ### Share your Glue-code story: tinyurl.com/talktocdevents
+* ### Share your Glue-code story: cdevents.dev/community

 <!--
-Today we're in CDF meetup, so most of you are probably familiar to some degree with the concept of continuous delivery.
+We're in a CDF meetup, so most of you are probably familiar to some degree with the concept of continuous delivery.
-Today we we'll focus on events in the continuous delivery space and how do we use them to solve the glue-code issue, and more.
+Today we'll focus on events in the continuous delivery space and how do we use them to solve the glue-code issue, and more.
 We'll also introduce the CDEvents project, specification and community.
 We have a few use cases lined up to present, and we'd love to hear your story as well.
 Do you use multiple platforms in your CD setup?
 Which ones?
 Do they talk to each other and how?
-Use the link from the slides and in the chat to tell us your story.
+Join us at the Events Special Interest Group and tell us your story.
-We'd love also for you to join one of our working groups and discuss your use cases or how you use events in your setup.
 But let's get started - Erik -->
 ---
 <!-- Erik -->